 That is how kata work.
-That is how a class schedule works.
+That is how a dojo and a class schedule work.
 That is how a ryu works.

-The Dalai Lama’s message of peace may be limitless, but it is conveyed to us by his tangible presence in the world; his language and action; his visits to people and places throughout the world.
+The Dalai Lama’s message of peace may be limitless, but it is conveyed to us by his tangible presence in the world; his language and action; his visits to people.
 As he travels he is protected.

 We are all in a position to take care of people.

-As martial artists and instructors we can help them grow in strength and skill, guide them to refine their character and deepen their wisdom; we can help them prepare to face life and death; to see the reason for suffering and what to do about it; help them learn how to use every moment as the moment of freedom.
+As martial artists we can help them grow in strength and skill, guide them to refine their character and deepen their wisdom; we can help them prepare to face life and death; to understand honor, duty and virtue; help them learn how to use every moment as the moment of freedom.

 The Dalai Lama does not have the same job as the people who protect him.
 But they work together.

 The tension between vigorous defense and the ideals of a peaceful life is not new.
 It is the story of raiders and settlers.
 Of the immune system, the commons, the castle and the law.
 It is a tension that people through religion, politics and science, have tried to frame and to resolve.
 It is the tension between what we want and what we have.